kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 The way a Kedro project is generated may build an impression that it should only be acting as a root of a `git` repo.
-This is not true: just like you can combine multiple Python packages in a single repo, you can combine multiple Kedro projects, or a Kedro project with other parts of your project's software stack.
+This is not true: just like you can combine multiple Python packages in a single repo, you can combine multiple Kedro projects.
+Or a Kedro project with other parts of your project's software stack.

 ```{note}
 A practice of combining multiple, often unrelated software components in a single version